On different reliability standards in current mathematical research: Introduction

 This paper will hopefully be interesting not only to mathematicians and scientists, but also to people interested in mathematics as a part of culture, and as an activity in which their taxes are spent.
 Most of this paper is accessible to non-specialists (although some examples do contain technical details).

-By `reliability' of a research paper I understand validity and novelty of results.\footnote{This is closely related, but is not the same, as clarity.
-For recommendations on clear writing see the references in \cite[\S2.1]{Pa18}, and \cite{Pa18}.} Reliability standards in mathematics change.
+By `reliability' of a research paper I understand the presentation of its results and arguments ensuring their validity.\footnote{ Thus reliability is not the same as clarity, but is closely related and correlated to clarity (of the results, of their proofs, and of relations to earlier known results).
+For recommendations on clear writing see the references in \cite[\S2.1]{Pa18}, and \cite{Pa18}.
+Other obvious requirement from a research paper is novelty of results.} Reliability standards in mathematics change.
 E.g. a long time ago, oral proof was considered reliable.
 As proofs gradually became more complicated, there appeared the understanding (and then the rule) that only written proof can be considered to be reliable or not (and so could constitute a fair claim for a result).

 {\it `All times are changing times, but ours is one of massive, rapid moral and mental transformation.
 Archetypes turn into millstones, large simplicities get complicated, chaos becomes elegant, and what everybody knows is true turns out to be what some people used to think.
 It's unsettling.
 For all our delight in the impermanent, the entrancing flicker of electronics, we also long for the unalterable...
 Don Quixote sets out forever to kill a windmill.}